Why a Design and Dissemination Studio?

 - Strengthen research proposals

-- An invitation to stakeholder members to participate as “community members” at an established professional meeting they are attending
+- Stakeholder members are invited to participate as “community members” at an established professional meeting they are attending.

-- Community of practice engagement through an in-person review of a new research proposal, early results of research, or a completed study
+- Community of practice engagement then occurs on the day of the DDS through an in-person interaction around a new research proposal, early results of research, or a completed study.

 * The Rural PREP DDS process was adapted from a strategy used in Clinical Translational Research from the Meharry – Vanderbilt Alliance.